ansys/ansys-sphinx-theme/doc/source/user_guide/404_page.rst

 Configure your 404 page
 -----------------------
 You can use the default 404 page that the ``ansys-sphinx-theme`` package supplies or create and use a custom 404 page.

+.. autofunction:: ansys_sphinx_theme.latex.generate_404

 Use the default 404 page
 ~~~~~~~~~~~~~~~~~~~~~~~~